ZhuoyangLiu2005/MLA/README.md

 ## ✨ News ✨

 - [2025/10/01] MLA is now live on arXiv!
-The pre-trained checkpoint on a large-scale robotic dataset has also been released.🚀
+The pre-trained checkpoint on a large-scale robotic dataset will be released soon.🚀
 - [2025/10/01] The training config and script is released now!🚀

 ## 📦 Installation